DOG LOVERS BOOKSHOP

 • SWANBECK, Steve Disposable Dogs: Heartwarming, True Stories of Courage and Compassion Chester: White Swan Publishing, 2004.
 Pictorial wraps, 12mo, 198 pages.
 A collection of 70 true stories of dogs rescued throughout the United States.
 Stated 1st printing.
 As new condition. $10.00

 • THAYER, Helen Polar Dream New York: Delta, 1995.
 Wraps, 8vo, 254 pages, black-and-white photos.
 The author's trek to the North Pole, accompanied only by her Siberian husky.
 4th printing.
-Near fine condition. $8.00
+Very good condition (pages faintly browned). $8.00

 • VON ARNIM, Elizabeth All the Dogs of My Life London: Virago, 1995.
 Wraps, 12mo, 221 pages, black-and-white photos.
 Paperback reissue of the classic memoir; dogs lovingly presented include a dachshund, Newfoundland, and fox terrier.
 Reprint (2000).
 Near fine condition. $10.00